-The UNE 149002 standard defines the criteria and requirements to identify products that are biodegradable and disintegrable and therefore flushable.
-Among other requirements, the Standard specifies that the products must not contain synthetic materials and must successfully pass all the required tests.
-The standard was promoted by the water and paper industries, drawn up with the participation of all the parties involved, and its final outcome is the result of a common consensus.
+UNE standard 149002 establishes the criteria and requirements for identifying those products that are biodegradable and disintegrate and, as a result, may therefore be flushed down the toilet.
+Among other requirements, the standard states that products must not contain synthetic materials and must successfully pass all required tests.
+The standard has been promoted by the water and paper sectors, prepared with the participation of all the parties involved, and is a consensus between them all.
 5 February 2019.
 The Spanish Association for Standardization, UNE, has published the UNE 149002:2019 Standard, entitled Acceptance criteria for disposable products that may be flushed down the toilet.
 This standard establishes the criteria and requirements for identifying those products that are biodegradable and disintegrate and, as a result, may therefore be flushed down the toilet.

 The standard provides an effective response to the problem of obstructions in the sewage network, by providing quality disposable products that respect the environment, through establishing objective criteria.

 For this reason, UNE standard 149002 states that wipes and other disposable products must meet various requirements with respect to their composition and capacity for sedimentation, dispersion, disintegration, and biodegradation.
 To do this, products must successfully exceed all the tests that prove they comply with the different requirements through acceptance criteria.
 For example, products should contain no synthetic materials.